mamedev/mame/docs/source/commandline/commandline-all.rst

 **-brightness** *<value>*

-	Controls the default brightness, or black level, of the game screens.
+	Controls the default brightness, or black level, of the system screens.
 This option does not affect the artwork or other parts of the display.
-Using the MAME UI, you can individually set the brightness for each game screen; this option controls the initial value for all visible game screens.
+Using the MAME UI, you can individually set the brightness for each system screen; this option controls the initial value for all visible system screens.
 The standard value is 1.0.
 Selecting lower values (down to 0.1) will produce a darkened display, while selecting higher values (up to 2.0) will give a brighter display.
 The default is *1.0*.

 .. _mame-commandline-contrast:

 **-contrast** *<value>*

-	Controls the contrast, or white level, of the game screens.
+	Controls the contrast, or white level, of the system screens.
 This option does not affect the artwork or other parts of the display.
-Using the MAME UI, you can individually set the contrast for each game screen; this option controls the initial value for all visible game screens.
+Using the MAME UI, you can individually set the contrast for each system screen; this option controls the initial value for all visible system screens.
 The standard value is 1.0.
 Selecting lower values (down to 0.1) will produce a dimmer display, while selecting higher values (up to 2.0) will give a more saturated display.
 The default is *1.0*.

 .. _mame-commandline-gamma:

 **-gamma** *<value>*

-	Controls the gamma, which produces a potentially nonlinear black to white ramp, for the game screens.
+	Controls the gamma, which produces a potentially nonlinear black to white ramp, for the system screens.
 This option does not affect the artwork or other parts of the display.
-Using the MAME UI, you can individually set the gamma for each game screen; this option controls the initial value for all visible game screens.
+Using the MAME UI, you can individually set the gamma for each system screen; this option controls the initial value for all visible system screens.
 The standard value is 1.0, which gives a linear ramp from black to white.
 Selecting lower values (down to 0.1) will increase the nonlinearity toward black, while selecting higher values (up to 3.0) will push the nonlinearity toward white.
 The default is *1.0*.

 .. _mame-commandline-pausebrightness: